-Centralizing and automating the collection of Component level Software Composition Analysis is an essential tool in the DevSecOps toolbox for cloud-native architectures.
-Without a central ‘evidence store’ of this data, it is nearly impossible to determine if the ‘logical’ Application you are delivering to your end users is safe for consumption.
-And instead of each team carefully managing the release of new monolithic application versions, an application could be impacted without the developers ever knowing that a change occurred.
+Centralizing and automating the collection of component-level Software Composition Analysis is an essential tool in the DevSecOps toolbox for cloud-native architectures.
+Without a central ‘evidence store’ of this data, it is nearly impossible to determine if the ‘logical’ application delivered to end users is safe for consumption.
+Instead of each team carefully managing the release of new monolithic application versions, an application could be impacted without the developers ever knowing that a change occurred.

-Using a central governance catalog provides a metadata store that exposes how your ‘logical’ applications are configured and inform stakeholders on insights for the system, including Software Bill of Material and vulnerability reporting.
+Using a central governance catalog provides a metadata store that exposes how the ‘logical’ applications are configured and informs stakeholders on insights for the system, including Software Bill of Material and vulnerability reporting.

 DeployHub’s Evidence Store of Component to Application Data

 Once DeployHub detects that a new Component version is available, it automatically creates new versions of each ‘logical’ application that has been impacted, aggregating all of the SCA data to the highest level.
-DeployHub hooks into your DevOps Pipeline to collect Component metadata.
+DeployHub hooks into the DevOps Pipeline to collect component metadata.

-A ‘logical’ view of your Application is a critical piece of understanding your changing supply chain in a decoupled architecture.
-DeployHub allows you to define a ‘baseline’ application package to prime the pump.
+A ‘logical’ view of the application is a critical piece of understanding the changing supply chain in a decoupled architecture.
+DeployHub defines a ‘baseline’ application package to prime the pump.
 With DeployHub, development teams define their ‘Application Baseline Package’ by providing a Component .toml file, or by using a ‘designer’ drag and drop process.
-The Application Baseline is then used to track and progressively version your application changes over time, based on changes to the underlying Components.
+The Application Baseline is then used to track and progressively version the application changes over time, based on changes to the underlying Components.

 Each time a Component is updated, all Supply Chain intelligence is gathered.
 DeployHub automatically creates a new Application version for any ‘logical’ Application that was impacted by the change and aggregates the Component Software Composition Analysis to the ‘logical’ application levels.

-While we may no longer need monolithic applications, we still need to understand and secure the software systems we send to our end users.
-DeployHub’s centralized evidence store and versioning engine provide the insights needed to allow Developers, DevOps, and Security Engineers to reason about the systems they are creating and delivering to customers around the world.
+While we may no longer need monolithic applications, we must still understand and secure the software systems delivered to end users.
+DeployHub’s software supply chain management catalog provides the insights needed to allow Developers, DevOps, and Security Engineers to reason about the systems they are creating and delivering to customers around the world.